V-Sekai/manuals/decisions/20240416-previewer-upload-gltf-to-glb.md

-# Proposed: Implementing a 3D Previewer for GLTF with XMP Metadata
+# Draft: Implementing a 3D Previewer for GLTF with XMP Metadata

 ## Context